Villages Around Lake Atitlan

 Church of San Juan with Rostro Maya above

 There is also an interesting coffee tour here, and if you are feeling very energetic you can hike up to the Rostro Maya through the nature preserve out on the road towards San Pablo/San Marcos.
-Or, for a shorter hike but incredible views visit the Mirador with incredible mosaics painted on the floors and spectacular views out across Lake Atitlan.
+Or, for a shorter hike but incredible views visit the Mirador with incredible murals painted on the floors and some of the best views out across the full expanse of Lake Atitlan.

 San Marcos La Laguna